CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 ### Command Types

-The following Command Types can be provided:
+All Command Types are derived [ICommand][], the following can be provided each providing a slightly different functionality when used:

 #### AnyCommand

-A command with a single statement will be executed.
-The [Result][] is of type [dynamic][], returning the result of the statement, any errors will not be picked up at compile time.
+Derived from [ICommand][] an [AnyCommand][] is a command with a single statement that will be executed.
+The [Result][Result Property] is of type [Dynamic][], returning the result of the statement, any errors will not be picked up at compile time.

+The [AnyCommand][] will parse the statement provided, determining if it is a [Query][Statement Types] or [Non Query][Statement Types] Statement and executing the statement against the data source appropriately.
+It is more efficient to use a [QueryCommand][Command Types QueryCommand] or [NonQueryCommand][Command Types NonQueryCommand] as they do not have to parse the command text provided.

 Each type of statement returns the following: